ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 "I'll introduce you to my dog," said Hero.

-Alex followed Hero into a dark room off of the kitchen.
+Alex followed Hero into a dark room adjacent to the kitchen.

 "Here she is."

-A yellow lab wagged its tail at Hero and Alex.
+A yellow lab wagged its tail quietly at Hero and Alex.
 Hero kneeled on a pillow besides the dog's bed and let the dog eat the taro out of his hand.

 "What's her name?"